neil-zt/eeg/README.md

 Here, the parameter `read_pause` is the time paused between reading in two consecutive signals.
 This parameter exists for scenarios where we want to simulate real time data, but from a static, fixed file.
 Additionally, `drop_last` and `drop_first` allow us to disregard the first or last columns of a `.csv` file.

+### Tools

+Additional tools have also been provided to facilitate the development process.
+These tools are written in Python and are located in the `/server/tools/` directory.
+Below are the instructions on how to use them.
+These instructions assume that we are already inside the tools directory with `cd server/tools`.
+Also note that depending on your Python configuration, the prefix command `python3` might by `python` or something else.

+- **EDF to CSV** `edf_to_csv.py`
+    This tool converts the EDF `.edf` EEG signal file into a `.csv` file.
+    ```sh
+    python3 edf_to_csv.py <source-file-path> <destination-file-path>
+    ```
+    `

 ## Appendix

 ### Common Errors